campa-consortium/lattice-standard/source/standard/coordinates.md

 %-----------------------------------------------------------------------------

 The lattice standard uses three coordinate systems as illustrated in the figure above.
-First, the `floor` coordinates are coordinates independent of the accelerator.
+First, the `floor` coordinates are rectangular coordinates independent of the accelerator.
 The position of the accelerator itself as well as external objects like the building the accelerator is in  may be described using `floor` coordinates.